univpmCV2019/cometAssayChallenge/README.md

-We provide for the Computer Vision project a brief literature overview is provided into bibliography folder to introduce some Deep Learning techniques:
+For the Computer Vision project a brief literature overview is provided into bibliography folder to introduce some Deep Learning techniques:

 - Deep Learning techniques applied to comet assays
 - Bounding box segmentation methodologies